mmarian0143/OnlineStoreApp/README.md

 Software: Inductive Automation's Ignition Platform

-Design: UI sketches and flowcharts were built Draw.io.
+Design: UI sketches and flowcharts were built utilizing Draw.io.

 Using these technologies and following software engineering best practices, I was able to create an Online Store application that satisfies modern consumer needs while also conforming to moral standards and Christian beliefs.